VisCoP: Visual Probing for Video Domain Adaptation of Vision Language Models: Experiments

 \subsubsection{Depth Video Understanding}

-\spaceaftersection \textbf{Target and source benchmarks.}\quad For the \textbf{target domain}, we train on depth maps of exocentric EgoExo4D videos extracted with DepthAnythingV2~\citep{yang2024depthanythingv2} and evaluate on depth maps extracted from Ego-in-Exo PerceptionMCQ (denoted Exo Depth).
-For the \textbf{source domain}, we choose \textit{RGB} video benchmarks: Ego-in-Exo PerceptionMCQ (Exo RGB), NeXTQA, VideoMME, and ADL-X.
+\textbf{Target and source benchmarks.}\quad For evaluation on the \textbf{target domain}, we evaluate on the Ego-in-Exo Perception~\cite{reilly2025egoexo} benchmark.
+In the depth-adaptation setting, we train on depth maps of exocentric videos extracted with DepthAnythingV2~\cite{yang2024depthanythingv2} and evaluate on exocentric depth videos following~\cite{reilly2025egoexo}, denoted Ego-in-Exo Perception (Exo Depth).
+For the \textbf{source domain}, we use \textit{RGB} benchmarks of exocentric understanding: Ego-in-Exo Perception (Exo RGB), NeXTQA, VideoMME, and ADL-X.

 \textbf{Results.}\quad We present the results for adaptation to the depth modality in Table \ref{tab:depth2rgb_sota}.
 In contrast to the results on egocentric viewpoint adaptation, we find that all training strategies achieve improvements on the target domain, reflecting the disparity of the visual embedding space between the depth and RGB modalities.
 We find that this disparity leads to different behavior across training strategies.
 Jointly updating the vision encoder and the vision-language connector preserves source performance for egocentric adaptation but causes severe catastrophic forgetting under depth adaptation (\(\Delta_{\text{source}}=-3.87\)).
 This arises from the substantial encoder updates required to bridge RGB and depth, which overwrite RGB representations.
 In contrast, \methodname~preserves RGB features and source performance while achieving the largest target domain gains (\(\Delta_{\text{target}}=+19.27\)).